brichan17/brichan17.github.io/notes.md

 [Category theory and internal structures](Category theory and internal structures.pdf)

-This document develops the notions of unital, protomodular, and Mal'tsev categories, which generalises particular observations about the categories of monoids, commutative monoids, abelian groups and groups.
+This document develops some of the basic notions of category theory with an emphasis on reflexive relations, equivalence relations and internal structures within finitely complete categories.
+In the final chapter, we briefly define unital and protomodular categories, which generalise particular observations about the categories of monoids, commutative monoids, abelian groups and groups.

 [Yoneda lemma](Yoneda Lemma.pdf)